VoronDesign/VoronUsers/printer_mods/bobbleheed/Filament_Runout/README.md

 Optionally, wires could be soldered directly to the microswitch negating the need for the JST terminal.

-Also two of the M3x8 and the threade inserts are not required if you do not want to fit a cover over the switch.
+Also two of the M3x8 and the threaded inserts are not required if you do not want to fit a cover over the switch.
 <br>

 ## Assembly